t2trg/iot-seccons/draft-irtf-iot-seccons-latest.md

 5. NIST {{NIST-Guide}}: The NIST special publication urges enterprise and US federal agencies to address security throughout the systems engineering process.
 The publication builds upon the ISO/IEC/IEEE 15288 standard and augments each process in the system lifecyle with security enhancements.

+6. NIST {{nist_lightweight_project}}: NIST is running a project on lightweight cryptography with the purpose of: (i) identifying application areas for which standard cryptographic algorithms are too heavy, classifying them according to some application profiles to be determined; (ii) determining limitations in those existing cryptographic standards; and (iii) standarizing lightweight algorithms that can be used in specific application profiles.

-6. OWASP {{OWASP}}: Open Web Application Security Project (OWASP) provides security guidance for IoT manufactures, developers and consumers.
+7. OWASP {{OWASP}}: Open Web Application Security Project (OWASP) provides security guidance for IoT manufactures, developers and consumers.
 OWASP also includes guidelines for those who intend to test and analyze IoT devices and applications.

-7. IoT Security foundation {{IoTSecFoundation}}: IoT security foundation has published a document that enlists various considerations that need to be taken into account when developing IoT applications.
+8. IoT Security foundation {{IoTSecFoundation}}: IoT security foundation has published a document that enlists various considerations that need to be taken into account when developing IoT applications.
 For example, the document states that IoT device could use hardware-root of trust to ensure that only authorized software runs on the device.

-8. NHTSA {{NHTSA}}: The US National Highway Traffic Safety Administration provides a set of non-binding guidance to the automotive industry for improving the cyber security of vehicles.
+9. NHTSA {{NHTSA}}: The US National Highway Traffic Safety Administration provides a set of non-binding guidance to the automotive industry for improving the cyber security of vehicles.
 While some of the guidelines are general, the document provides specific recommendations for the automotive industry such as how various automotive manufacturer can share cyber security vulnerabilities discovered.

-9. BCP for IoT devices {{ID-Moore}}: This Internet draft provides a list of minimum requirements that vendors of Internet of Things (IoT) devices should to take into account while developing applications, services and firmware updates in order to reduce the frequency and severity of security incidents that arise from compromised IoT devices.
+10. BCP for IoT devices {{ID-Moore}}: This Internet draft provides a list of minimum requirements that vendors of Internet of Things (IoT) devices should to take into account while developing applications, services and firmware updates in order to reduce the frequency and severity of security incidents that arise from compromised IoT devices.

-10. ENISA {{ENISA_ICS}}: The European Union Agency for Network and Information Security published a document on communication network dependencies for ICS/SCADA systems in which security vulnerabilities, guidelines and general recommendations are summarized.
+11. ENISA {{ENISA_ICS}}: The European Union Agency for Network and Information Security published a document on communication network dependencies for ICS/SCADA systems in which security vulnerabilities, guidelines and general recommendations are summarized.

 Other guideline and recommendation documents may exist or may later be published.
 This list should be considered non-exhaustive.